KevinWorkman/HappyCoding/tutorials/html/_posts/2021-02-20-github-pages.md

    </html>
    ```

    Save this to your `index.html` file in your repo, right next to your `README.md` file.
+You can test your HTML by opening the file in your browser.

 3. Add, commit, and push your `index.html` file.
 Again, you can use either GitHub Desktop or the git command line tool.